ed0ard/CS2-Bot-Improver/README.md

 1. Make bots aim better and more human-like
 2. Alleviate bot stuck issues
 3. Improve bots' movement
+4. Allow bots to buy everything and overhaul their economy management
-4. Assign each bot their own agent model, music kit and avatar
+5. Assign each bot their own agent model, music kit and avatar
-5. Refine bot behavior, allowing them to spam smokes and anti-flash
+6. Refine bot behavior, allowing them to spam smokes and anti-flash
-6. Make bots smarter and more organized
+7. Make bots smarter and more organized
-7. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
+8. Change bot names to pro and random players. (the characteristics of each pro player are set according to stats from [HLTV](https://www.hltv.org/))
-8. Reomve the restriction that prevents bots from buying in pistol rounds and overtime
+9. Reomve the restriction that prevents bots from buying in pistol rounds and overtime
-9. Remove the prefix from bot names
+10. Remove the prefix from bot names
-10. Tweak game rules to make them more friendly to bots
+11. Tweak game rules to make them more friendly to bots
-11. Add some commands to make the game more fun
+12. Add some commands to make the game more fun

 ## Installation